anwarulhaq123/Techdegree-Project-10/README.md

 To complete this full stack application ihave used the following

-Create your React project
+Create my React project

 i have used the the create-react-app tool to set up and create your React project in a folder named client.
 To do this, run the command npx create-react-app client from the root of your repo.

-Set up your REST API
+Set up my REST API

  I add  a folder named api to the root of  repo.